March 11, 2009

 In this interview we spoke to Kari Bo who is a world expert in exercise science and physiotherapy.

-In this podcast below, Kari Bo discusses some of the exercises you can do at home to strengthen these muscles before and after birth.
+In this podcast, Kari Bo discusses some of the exercises you can do at home to strengthen these muscles before and after birth.
 For more information about Kari Bo click on her website corewellness.co.uk